-- (1) This regulation applies to an application for a permission under subregulation 9(3) or 13G(1) to export goods. - (1A) If an authorised person is of the opinion that the permission should not be granted, the authorised person must refer the application to the relevant Minister. - (2) If an application is referred to the relevant Minister, the relevant Minister must grant or refuse to grant the permission. - (3) This regulation does not affect the power of the relevant Minister or an authorised person to grant a permission under subregulation 9(3) subject to conditions or requirements. - (4) In this regulation, relevant Minister means: - (b) in relation to an application for a permission under subregulation 9(3)-the Minister for Industry, Tourism and Resources; or - (c) for an application under subregulation 13G(1)-the Minister for Industry, Tourism and Resources. - (5) Subregulation (1A) does not apply to an authorised person who is a relevant Minister.
+- (1) This regulation applies to an application for a permission under subregulation 9(3) or 13G(1) to export goods. - (1A) If an authorised person is of the opinion that the permission should not be granted, the authorised person must refer the application to the relevant Minister. - (2) If an application is referred to the relevant Minister, the relevant Minister must grant or refuse to grant the permission. - (3) This regulation does not affect the power of the relevant Minister or an authorised person to grant a permission under subregulation 9(3) subject to conditions or requirements. - (4) In this regulation, relevant Minister means: - (b) in relation to an application for a permission under subregulation 9(3)-the Minister referred to in that subregulation; or - (c) for an application under subregulation 13G(1)-the Minister referred to in that subregulation. - (5) Subregulation (1A) does not apply to an authorised person who is a relevant Minister.